-The commitment value of inventories in two-period Cournot duopolistic competition has been recognized in the literature since the path-breaking articles of Arvan [1985] and Ware [1985].
+The commitment value of inventories in two-period Cournot duopolistic competition has been recognized in the literature since the path-breaking articles of Arvan (1985) and Ware (1985).
 Both articles identify that once the costs of production have been sunk, inventories endow firms with a capacity from which they can sell while suffering no marginal cost of production.
 This creates an endogenous discontinuity in the marginal cost the firm is facing when deciding how much to produce and sell on the market, which may result in a first mover advantage.
-This effect, obviously linked to Dixit [1980], implies the existence of asymmetric equilibria even if firms are identical with respect to their production technology, and produce and sell simultaneously in every period.
-In an independent series of papers, Saloner [1987] and Pal ([1991], [1996]) study duopolistic Cournot competition with advance production and constant returns-to-scale, to show that multiple equilibria may arise, but that this multiplicity may disappear with cost variations.
-We generalize these results to the case of an oligopoly and we study the effect of entry.
-The resolution of this game is made by constructing the backward reaction mapping proposed by Novshek [1984] (see also Bamon and Frayssé [1985]), that is by constructing the best reply of each firm to the aggregate sales of the industry compatible with this firm optimization program.
-Due to the use of inventories, backward reaction mappings turn out to be different across firms even if firms are ex-ante identical, but for each distribution of inventories these backward reaction mappings determine a unique and possibly asymmetric Nash equilibrium in pure strategy to the second period Cournot sub-game.
+This effect, obviously linked to Dixit (1980), implies the existence of asymmetric equilibria even if firms are identical with respect to their production technology, and produce and sell simultaneously in every period2.
+In an independent series of papers, Saloner (1987) and Pal ((1991), (1996)) study duopolistic Cournot competition with advance production and constant returns-to-scale, to show that multiple equilibria may co-exist, but that this multiplicity disappears with cost variations3.
+The existence of the equilibrium of an oligopolistic market for a storable product remains nonetheless unproven, and its properties when the number of competitors changes stay therefore unexplored.

+We generalize the results obtained for a duopoly, to the case of an oligopoly and we characterize the properties of the equilibrium when the number of competitors over the two periods changes.
+First, we establish the existence of a Nash-perfect equilibrium in pure strategy, and we characterize how the number of firms which store at equilibrium, and how the level of individual inventories kept, depend on the cost of storage and on the number of competitors (as well as on demand and on production cost parameters).
+Surprisingly, we prove that an increase in the number of competitors alters the equilibria non monotonically, and that multiple equilibria may co-exist in oligopoly, even if, in duopoly with cost differentials between periods, the outcome is essentially unique.
+Finally, we analyze how the HHI changes with the number of competitors, and we compare it to the value it obtains in static Cournot competition: concentration in market shares increases but the price-cost margin decreases, and hence consumers' surplus increases.
+The resolution of this game is made by constructing the backward reaction mapping proposed by Novshek (1984) and Bamon and Frayssé (1985), that is by constructing the best reply of each firm to the aggregate sales of the industry compatible with this firm optimization program.
+Due to the use of inventories, backward reaction mappings turn out to be different across firms even if firms are ex-ante identical, but for each distribution of inventories these backward reaction mappings determine a unique and possibly asymmetric Nash equilibrium in pure strategy to the second period Cournot subgame.